 Includes 13 standards that support an outcome where consumers receive safe services of an appropriate standard that comply with consumer rights legislation.
 Services are provided in a manner that is respectful of consumer rights, facilities, informed choice, minimises harm and acknowledges cultural and individual values and beliefs.
-Standards applicable to this service fully attained. -- -- -- --

-Open communication between staff, residents and families is promoted and was confirmed to be effective.
+Communication occurs between staff and residents and their families and with other health providers.
 The service adheres to the practices of open disclosure where necessary.

 There have been no complaint investigations by the Office of the Health and Disability Commissioner (HDC) in the past 18 months.
-Review of complaint records and interviews with staff, residents and families demonstrated that the complaints register is maintained and that all complaints received since the previous audit were managed effectively.
+Review of complaint records and interviews with staff, residents and families demonstrated that all complaints received since the previous audit were managed effectively.